ILLIXR/ILLIXR/docs/docs/plugin_README/README_boba.md

 loading-image fixes; setup no longer applies patches to external checkouts.
 There are no Boba-Public archives or separate Boba-Demo downloads.

+The first environment installation downloads several gigabytes of Python/CUDA packages.
+Conda can display `Installing pip dependencies: ...working...` for an extended period because it prints pip's output after that phase completes.
+Subsequent setup runs reuse the environment and verified CUDA builds.

 SSH is the default transport.
 For an HTTPS credential helper, add `--repository https://github.com/ILLIXR/Boba-ILLIXR.git`.
 GitHub access is required only for installation/update; the default demo can then run without Internet.